jhucsf/fall2019/hw/hw6.md

 ## Part 1: Calculator implementation

-**Important**: Part 1 of the homework is purely local computation, with no I/O required (network or otherwise).
+**Important**: Part 1 of the homework is purely local computation, with no I/O required (other than a provided demo program.)
 You will need to complete it as a basis for Part 2.
 So, get started on it right away!

 For Part 1, you will need to implement the following functions: